Limit the Use of Data Areas – and Boost Performance

 Final tip

-If you’re aiming for better system performance and still rely on data areas, especially inside loops, now is a great time to explore user spaces.
+If you’re aiming for better system performance and still rely on very frequent use of data areas, now is a great time to explore user spaces.
 It’s a simple switch that could save you serious CPU—and help your applications scale more efficiently.

 Share THIS Article